Sonic Heroes (GameCube E3 version)

 - For some reason, the game will restart after being paused for a short while.

-- All the hints are simply text with a blue backdrop.
+- All the hints are simply text (with additive blending) and with a blue backdrop.

 - When the player passes a Checkpoint, they will receive different items depending on which character is the leader.
 Sonic gets Power Sneakers, Tails gets 20 Rings, and Knuckles gets a Shield.